Online Learning at Cabrillo

 Students who are registered or waitlisted for classes in the current semester will have access to Canvas.
 The username and password for Canvas are managed in WebAdvisor.
 Your seven-digit college ID number is the username.
 Be sure to include all of the leading zeros on your college ID number when you log in.
 For example, 0001234 would work, but 1234 would not.

 - Students who are waitlisted for classes will have access to Canvas courses in read only mode.
 Most instructors open their Canvas course the week before classes.
 See the Schedule of Classes or WebAdvisor for late starting courses.

 - If the instructor has room in the class, they will issue an add authorization in Self-Service so you can officially register.
-There may be up to a two-hour delay from the time that you register in Self-Service to the time when you are added to the class in Canvas.
+There may be up to a one-hour delay from the time that you register in Self-Service to the time when you are added to the class in Canvas.